haskellfoundation/tech-proposals/proposals/0000-specify-dump-json.md

 By transforming the errors into `SDoc`s at the moment of creation, a lot of type-level information is lost, causing a headache for GHC developers and GHC API users.
 To improve on this problem, the [journey to represent errors as structured values has begun](https://gitlab.haskell.org/ghc/ghc/-/wikis/Errors-as-(structured)-values ).
-In summary, this means to pass errors around as a specific type which contains the relevant information separated into different fields, rather than combining it all into one single `SDoc`.
+In summary, this means passing errors around as a specific type which contains the relevant information separated into different fields, rather than combining it all into one single `SDoc`.

 Another change that has been made is the introduction of [error codes](https://gitlab.haskell.org/ghc/ghc/-/issues/21684) to uniquely identify each possible error output from GHC.